 Drinking a glass of red wine a day can reduce the chances of catching the flu or a cold.
-Polyphenols in red wine, such as resveratrol, have potent antiviral properties, while a regular consumption of low doses of alcohol prevents the replication of many viruses, which cause the flu and the common cold.
+Resveratrol and other polyphenols in red wine have potent antiviral properties, while low doses of alcohol prevents the replication of many viruses, which cause the flu and the common cold.

 Drinking red wine may lower the risk of common cold

 The flu and the common cold are both respiratory illnesses, caused by hundreds of different viruses.
 Common symptoms of the flu and the common cold are fever, cough, sore throat, runny/stuffy nose, muscle aches, headaches and fatigue.